 The federal court case in question is Case #16-1101 at the Federal Court of Appeals for the D.C.
 Circuit.
 Last year, the court put the FAA in the proverbial hot seat to justify its conclusion that aircraft seat spacing does not impact the safety or speed of passenger evacuations.
 The court determined that the FAA “failed to provide a plausible evidentiary basis” for denying consumer group Flyers Rights’ 2015 petition to establish rules governing size limitations for aircraft seats.

-told RGN last year that, “The FAA does consider seat pitch in testing and assessing the safe evacuation of commercial, passenger aircraft.
+The FAA is no stranger to questions about passenger egress as they pertain to high-density aircraft seating configurations.
+RGN has had a number of exchanges with the agency on this issue.
+The FAA told RGN last year that, “The FAA does consider seat pitch in testing and assessing the safe evacuation of commercial, passenger aircraft.
 We are studying the [D.C.
 Circuit] ruling carefully and any potential actions we may take to address the Court’s findings.”

 But Flyers Rights president Paul Hudson alleges the FAA “has continued to delay and refuse [to] release the evacuation tests to the public it claims shows shrunken seats are safe”.